 Robots and humans successfully hand in hand: 3 advantages of hybrid robo-advice

-Based on extent literature in the field of robotics in services, academics agree that humans should monitor robots, because they can better manage cases of unusual events.
+Based on extensive literature in the field of robotics in services, academics agree that humans should monitor robots, because they can better manage cases of unusual events.
 So-called hybrid robo-advisors are robo-advisory solutions that incorporate a human relationship layer on top of their automated processes.
 Utilizing this relationship layer, firms can leverage significant opportunities to take advantages of customers by increasing transactions and sales, customer value of the interaction, customer loyalty, and customer satisfaction.
 Imagine a proactive robo-advisor that covers all banking services with real-time personalization and human-like conversational support for customers based on their intent.
 Such a hybrid robo-advisor knows three main advantages with respect to the traditional way of human financial advice.

 The utilization of hybrid robo-advice promotes a new kind of holistic financial advice, going beyond traditional human advice.
 This way of using hybrid robo-advice is called amplified robo-advice.
 It adds value to financial service provision, because of human-robot collaboration in decision making, increasing diversification, and risk management capabilities.
-The extra value is the combination of real-time, easy accessible, and more reliable financial advice by robots with the personalized touch of humans when needed.
+The extra value is the combination of real-time, easily accessible, and more reliable financial advice by robots with the personalized touch of humans when needed.
 Additionally, the human aspect of hybrid robo-advice can adapt to changing customer needs by being flexible in managing customer relationships.

 Studies show that hybrid robo-advisors can decrease the costs of financial services with about 70%, because of efficiency gains and 24/7 availability.
 Additionally, hybrid robo-advisors can lead to an increased productivity, extended and homogeneous service environment, and better management of varying demand.
-Consequently, hybrid robo-advisors improve customer service by better canalizing customer requests, handling simple customer demands quickly and efficiently, and allowing human advisors to spend more attention on specific customer problems.
+Consequently, hybrid robo-advisors improve customer service through better canalizing customer requests, handling simple customer demands quickly and efficiently, and allowing human advisors to spend more attention on specific customer problems.